Junior Session Sunset

 (Scroll down for FAQ)

-Our decision comes after confronting the reality that summer schedules have been changing dramatically for our campers and staff for quite some time.
+Our decision came after confronting the reality that summer schedules have been changing dramatically for our campers and staff for quite some time.
 The primary challenge is the shrinking period of time in which our campers and staff are all off from school.
 The different regions where our campers live continue to adjust school schedules, reducing the overlap in which all children are off.
 Additionally, the colleges that the vast majority of our summer staff attend require students to return much earlier than in the past, making staffing Junior Session to our high standards increasingly difficult.

 Although Four Winds’ longstanding traditions are held dear in the hearts of campers and their families, camp does evolve, and our history has seen many changes to session dates.
 For example, camp has moved from a six-week and three-week session in the early decades to two four-week sessions, adding Junior Session a few decades ago, and now going back to the two four-week sessions.
 The reason that it feels so stable, despite the changes over the years, is that we attempt to change thoughtfully, adjusting to a dynamic world in a way that is consistent with the Four Winds spirit, our values, and our mission.
 Thank you for all your support and trust.